How does this company make money?

 What external forces can significantly affect this company?

-Global oil price volatility directly affects Qatar's sovereign revenue streams, which fund the bank's balance sheet.
-Changes in U.S. dollar interest rates affect the Qatari riyal peg (Qatar fixes its currency to the dollar), forcing defensive monetary policy responses.
-Regional diplomatic tensions have required rapid restructuring of correspondent banking relationships across Gulf states.
+Global oil price swings hit directly, because Qatar's sovereign revenues — which fund the bank's balance sheet — rise and fall with the oil and gas market.
+Changes in U.S. dollar interest rates affect the Qatari riyal peg and force defensive monetary responses that ripple through the bank's funding costs.
+Regional diplomatic tensions can require rapid restructuring of correspondent banking relationships across Gulf states, disrupting the cross-border settlement network the bank depends on.

 Where is this company structurally vulnerable?